Replication configuration file elements - Amazon Simple Storage Service

 Example 2: Replication configuration with two rules

-In the following replication configuration:
+In the following replication configuration, the rules specify the following:

 • Each rule filters on a different key prefix so that each rule applies to a distinct subset of objects.
 In this example, Amazon S3 replicates objects with the key names Tax/doc1.pdf and Project/project1.txt, but it doesn't replicate objects with the key name PersonalDoc/documentA.